 As-Salaam alaykum wa rahma tu’ala wa barakatu.
 Eid Mubarak!
 Allahu Akbar – Allahu Akbar – Allahu Akbar wa lillah ilhamd!

 Brothers and sisters we must not loose sight of our identity as beleivers.
 From where do we draw this identity?
 Do we draw it from the culture we are in?
 Those of us living in the western culture are constantly bombarded by messages urging us to all kinds of actions against our hearts.
 We are constantly prodded to live for materialistic things and things that take our heart and mind from Allah (swt).
 And most sad of all, constantly, everyday people treat each other badly.
 We see rudeness and impatience and anger and enmity.
 What kind of society are we following?
 I heard a while ago that a study was done where it was estimated that we are exposed to 90 thousand advertisements every day.
-Violence is prevalent, and not just wars and things far away, but in our own lives.
+Violence is prevalent, and not just wars and things far away, but in our own lives and the lives of people close to us.
 People bicker and mistrust one another, and people do cheat and steal and lie.
 But, by merciful Allah (swt), we are human and we do make mistakes.
 So where do we turn for help?
 How do we realize our inner life and be the kind and compassionate people we are supposed to be as believers?.

 We have an ever present guide and ideal to live up to, a perfect exemplar of behavior.
 And it is that ideal and example of Rasool Allah (saw) that we should be drawing our identity from.